slivingston/rrgstar/README.md

 corrections to and missing details from [2].

 1. S. Karaman and E. Frazzoli (2009).
-Sampling-based Motion Planning with Deterministic $mu$-Calculus Specifications. in Proceedings of the 48th IEEE Conference on Decision and Control (CDC), pp. 2222-2229.
+Sampling-based Motion Planning with Deterministic μ-Calculus Specifications. in Proceedings of the 48th IEEE Conference on Decision and Control (CDC), pp. 2222-2229.
   DOI: 10.1109/CDC.2009.5400278

 2. S. Karaman and E. Frazzoli (2012).
-Sampling-based Algorithms for Optimal Motion Planning with Deterministic $mu$-Calculus Specifications. in Proceedings of the American Control Conference (ACC), pp. 735-74.
+Sampling-based Algorithms for Optimal Motion Planning with Deterministic μ-Calculus Specifications. in Proceedings of the American Control Conference (ACC), pp. 735-74.
   DOI: 10.1109/ACC.2012.6315419

 3. S. Karaman and E. Frazzoli (2011).
 Sampling-based Algorithms for Optimal